 Tailor your interest

-During the fall semester, exercise and sport science majors have the chance to work as personal trainers.
+During the spring semester, exercise and sport science majors have the chance to work as personal trainers.
 This 10-week experience, part of the “Exercise Testing and Prescription” course, includes conducting fitness assessments and exercise testing, and prescribing an exercise regime for participating faculty and staff members.